About

 Marshall 3.jpg

-Eric recently completed his Doctor of Musical Arts degree in vocal performance and pedagogy at the University of Houston Moores School of Music.
-Additionally, he holds a Master of Music in vocal performance from the University of North Texas and a Bachelor of Music in music education from the University of Houston, specializing in both voice and classical saxophone.
-Eric is a trained vocologist through the Utah Center for Vocology in Salt Lake City, UT, where he studied under the tutelage of Dr. Ingo Titze.
+Eric received his Doctor of Musical Arts degree in vocal performance and pedagogy from the University of Houston Moores School of Music.
+Additionally, he holds a Master of Music in vocal performance from the University of North Texas and earned a Bachelor of Music in music education from UH, with a dual focus in voice and classical saxophone.
+A trained vocologist through the Utah Center for Vocology in Salt Lake City, UT, Eric studied under the tutelage of Dr. Ingo Titze and Dr. Katherine Verdolini Abbott.
 He is a published author in the Journal of Singing, and his research interests include Latin American art song repertoire, vocal agility, and the intersection of exercise science and vocal pedagogy.
-Eric currently serves on the voice faculty of The University of North Carolina at Greensboro as Visiting Assistant Professor of Voice.
+Eric currently serves on the voice faculty of Texas Christian University as Assistant Professor of Voice.